 Informed consent was obtained electronically prior to the initiation of the survey.
 The introductory section of the online questionnaire contained a detailed consent statement outlining the purpose and objectives of the study, the voluntary nature of participation, and explicit assurances regarding confidentiality and anonymity.
 Only participants who selected the option “I agree to participate” were permitted to proceed to subsequent sections of the questionnaire, thereby ensuring strict adherence to ethical standards governing digital data collection.

-All responses were organized and entered into Microsoft Excel, after which statistical analyses were performed to compare participants’ perceptions of periodontal health, levels of awareness, and self-reported oral hygiene behaviors between the two cohorts.
+All responses were organised and entered into Microsoft Excel, after which statistical analyses were performed to compare participants’ perceptions of periodontal health, levels of awareness, and self-reported oral hygiene behaviours between the two cohorts.
 Both descriptive and comparative statistical procedures were applied to identify and evaluate intergroup variations in awareness and perception parameters.

 RESULTS

-The present survey, conducted among 100 respondents, aimed to analyze the awareness, perceptions, and attitudes of dental professionals and students toward digital periodontal probing.
+The present survey, conducted among 100 respondents, aimed to analyse the awareness, perceptions, and attitudes of dental professionals and students toward digital periodontal probing.

 Awareness and Sources of Information